 In 2020, the Kuehn’s were looking to upgrade their current horizontal grinder, an FP-66.
 Michael Hundt, the Rotochopper sales representative who has worked with the Kuehn’s since their first purchase, recognized the potential opportunities and benefits an electric grinder would have for their operation.
 The Kuehn’s were tentative about making the switch to an electric model, given their extreme success with Rotochopper’s diesel grinders.
 However, after discussing their overall goals of reducing the noise level of their operation and minimizing production costs with their Rotochopper sales team, they realized that both could be done by switching to an electric grinder.

-After working closely with Michael and the rest of the Rotochopper team to determine the potential benefits and cost savings of going electric, the Kuehn’s moved forward with their seventh grinder purchase, and their first electric model, a B-66E.
+After working closely with the Rotochopper team to determine the potential benefits and cost savings of going electric, the Kuehn’s moved forward with their seventh grinder purchase, and their first electric model, a B-66E.
 Through the experience and expertise of the Rotochopper sales team, they gained insights and assistance while they navigated the process of establishing their operation’s new setup.

 For Danny Honsdorf, operator of every Rotochopper grinder the Kuehn’s have owned, the switch to running an electric grinder was easy, and it didn’t take long for the Kuehn’s to see the benefits of their decision paying off.
 While they were previously paying $9,000 to $12,000 a month for diesel fuel and fuel hauling, they now pay less than $3,000 a month in electric operating costs for the grinder.